 - The date(s) and time(s) your exam will begin and end.

 - Check Testing Services’ hours of operation before designating the time frame within which your students must test.

 - Testing personnel will refer to the Disability Resource Center database to adjust the length of time for an accommodated student.

 - You must provide the name and “T” number for accommodated examinees only.
-These identifiers are needed for us to reference the DRC data base.

 - Whether or not they may use remote proctoring